mahbubsabuj/30_Days_of_React/README.md

 # 30_Days_of_React

-# This is my attempt to learn react basics in 30 days. i will update my progess in daily basis for next 30 days.
+# This is my attempt to learn react basics in 30 days. i will update my progess on daily basis for next 30 days in here.

 # Day 1
 <ul>